monk-io/docs/docs/community/index.md

 - Reward amounts may change without notice,
 - MonkOS team reviews all applications and has the final say in granting the reward and its amount,
 - MonkOS reserves the right to withold rewards and ban contributors in justified circumstances.

-## Ranking

-Users participating in MonkOS Contributor Program are ranked by total amount of rewards received.

-Contributor ranking is publicly visible at all times on [this page](#).
-Your contributor profile will be visible there once you win your first reward.